 So what other things should you think about when selecting the perfect spot in your garden?
 The most ideal conditions for ‘Emerald ‘n Gold’ are well drained and moist sites in full sun; this is where it will truly flourish.
 The reality is, however, that full sun, partial sun, partial shade and even full shade are tolerated so that is one thing you do not have to worry about.
 What of soil; Sandy, loamy, clay, poor quality, high quality?
 All of these things matter not a jot to our variegated friend ,who really is only concerned about there being too much water, so well drained is the only important factor when selecting the position and boggy is not favored at all.

 It probably will not surprise you to learn that pruning is something that can be undertaken without causing any trauma to the plant.
 The best time to prune in order to encourage a stocky, dense bush is early spring when you can take back the plant by about one third.
 This will encourage the production of more stems and more compact growth.
 To keep it tidy, you can trim stragglers as and when you see them throughout the year keeping an eye out for the belligerent wholly green ones.

-So provided you do not eat it or drown it, ‘Emerald ‘n Gold’ is a fantastic addition to any garden, requiring no special treatment or conditions, and with a wide range of uses from tidy bush to unruly creeping shrub and low clambering vine.
+So provided you do not eat it or drown it, Emerald ‘n Gold Euonymus Shrubs are a fantastic addition to any garden, requiring no special treatment or conditions.
+This plant has a wide range of uses – from tidy bush to unruly creeping shrub and low clambering vine.
 It is tough and fun, and although the Latin euonymus loosely translates as luck that is not something you will need to see success with this plucky plant.